Xharlie/DISN/README.md

     tar -xvzf cam_DISN.tar
     rm -rf cam_DISN.tar
     cd ../../
-    Change corresponding libary path in your system in isosurface/LIB_PATH
+    Install whatever libary you don't have and change corresponding libary path in your system in isosurface/LIB_PATH
   ```
 ## Demo:
  * --sdf_res control the resolution of the sampled sdf, default is 64, the larger, the more fine-grained, but slower.